 If you have not yet gotten married and your fiancé is still living in South Korea, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. on a K-1 visa in order to get married in the United States.
-After the wedding, your new spouse can apply for a green card, if desired.
-You can also choose to get married first in South Korea or in another country, and then apply for an immigrant visa with which to enter the U.S. – the equivalent of a green card.
+After the wedding, your new spouse can apply for a green card.
+You can also choose to get married first in South Korea or in another country, and then apply for an immigrant visa with which to enter the U.S.; the equivalent of a green card.

 If you are a U.S. lawful permanent resident, your Korean spouse will be considered a "preference relative," in category 2A of the visa preference system.
 He or she can complete the process of applying for a green card (and enter the U.S.) only after a visa number has become available.
-Annual limits on the number of visas given out in category 2A create waits of many years.
+Annual limits on the number of visas given out in category 2A can create waits of many years.
+The waiting time changes periodically, which makes it difficult to predict just how long you will need to wait for your spouse to immigrate.
 The application process itself adds more months to the process.

 U.S. permanent residents (green card holders) cannot petition for fiancés.
 You will have to get married before proceeding with U.S. immigration.

 The application process for a marriage-based green card involves multiple steps, most notably submitting forms and documents to and attending an interview with U.S. immigration authorities.
 The purpose is to prove to the U.S. government that:

 - the U.S. petitioner really is a citizen or permanent resident